 EwA’s philosophy is one of environmental wisdom.
 It entails, knowledge, ethics, harmony, a positive attitude.
 A wisdom that is needed now, in every aspects of our lives, and pretty much everywhere.

 Earthwise Aware is a call for action to help protect the Earth, and to do it ethically and responsibly.
-Eco-traveling, volunteering, conservation, activism are all means to achieve this, helping changing our attitude so as to favor an ecological balance with all other species and ecosystems –An attitude that places us back into Nature, rather than putting us apart from it.
+Eco-traveling, volunteering, conservation, activism are all means to achieve this, helping to change our attitude so as to favor an ecological balance with all other species and ecosystems –An attitude that places us back into Nature, rather than putting us apart from it.

 As Margaret Mead once said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 EwA believes we can do this together, and that such needed environmental wisdom starts within each of us, as an individual.

 EwA, a revival of Ecosophy…

 At the core, we follow Ecosophy’s 8 points ethics platform.
 But what is it?
 Ecosophy is mainly the work of a single man: Arne Næss (1912 – 2009).
 He was an important and very respected Norwegian philosopher and mountaineer.
 In the 70s, he came up with the term ‘Ecosophy’, that later got to be also known as ‘Deep Ecology’.

 With Arne Næss, deep ecology became both an environmental philosophy as well as a socio-political movement of the people in favor of the environment.

 While working on reviewing literature and science references to explain what the EwA philosophy is, we stumbled upon Næss’ concept of Ecosophy, a word whose etymology most compactly expresses what Earthwise Aware is all about: